-Associate Professor, Department of Critical Care, Division of Anesthesiology and Critical Care, The University of Texas MD Anderson Cancer Center, Houston, TX, 2009 - 2015
+Associate Professor, Department of Critical Care Medicine, Division of Anesthesiology, Critical Care Medicine and Pain Medicine, The University of Texas MD Anderson Cancer Center, Houston, TX, 2009 - 2015

 Associate Professor, Department of School of Health Professions, The University of Texas MD Anderson Cancer Center, Houston, TX, 2008 - 2015